Previous dayApril 19, 2026Next day

 17.9 km---✓ ReviewedUSGS →

-April 19, 2026 brought a magnitude 2.8 earthquake 60 km NW of San Antonio, Puerto Rico, logged at 20:18 UTC.
+On April 19, 2026, worldwide seismic activity registered a magnitude 2.8 earthquake 60 km NW of San Antonio, Puerto Rico at 20:18 UTC.
 At a depth of 17.9 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 18.942°, -67.417°.
+The epicenter is at 18.942°, -67.417°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-19